henrysalkever/blockpaca/README.md

         strategy_callable = custom_strategy,
         trade_log_name = "custom_strat_name",
         trade_log_path = log_dir,
-        frequency = 10, #run the strategy every 10 seconds
+        frequency = 10,
-        run_seconds = 60 #total seconds to run the trading loop for eos_behavior = "hold", #end of loop behavior warm_up_period = 10, #time to wait for quotes before starting the trading loop live_display = True, #toggle on/off for terminal rich-based display of positions and trade status, display_refresh_rate = 0.05, #time between each refresh of values in live display max_trade_updates = 20, #controls how many trade updates are shown in the live display )
+        run_seconds = 60
+        eos_behavior = "hold",
+        warm_up_period = 10,
+        live_display = True,
+        display_refresh_rate = 0.05,
+        max_trade_updates = 20,
+    )
 ```

+### Parameters

+`strategy_callable` : custom trading logic

+`trade_log_name` : name for trade log file (make this something identifiable to the strategy you are running)

+`trade_log_path` : path for trade logs

+`frequency` : frequency at which the trading logic executes.
+Accepts integers, floats as well as strings of types `"1m", "15m", "1h", "2h"` *

+`run_seconds` : total seconds to run the trading loop for.
+Accepts integers, floats, as well as strings of types `"1m", "15m", "1h", "2h"` * and `"EOD"` which will input the seconds until the market closes for the day minus 30 seconds.

+`eos_behavior` : dictates the behavior at the end of the trading session.
+Options are `"liquidate", "hold"` and `"custom"`.
+See the section on custom eos behavior for further details.

+`warm_up_period` : time to wait for quotes before starting the trading loop (5 seconds recommended)

+`live_display` : Boolean value to toggle on/off for the rich terminal display of positions and trade status

+`display_refresh_rate` : time between each refresh of values in live display

+`max_trade_updates` : controls how many trade updastes are shown in the live display

+*(numbers are adjustable, though will throw an error if you input a value for hours that will make your trading session terminate after 30 seconds before the market closes, for example `"9h"`)